Mandatory continuing legal education

 IAPP certification exams

-You can take your exam where it’s convenient for you, when it’s convenient for you.
+You can take your exam where it is convenient for you, when it is convenient for you.

 With computer-based testing, you choose the location and time of your exam.
-There are over 6,000 test centers worldwide, including five in San Diego.
-It’s easy to schedule your exam at a location near for you.
-Purchase your exam today!
+There are over 6,000 test centers worldwide, including five in Washington, D.C.
+It is easy to schedule your exam at a location near for you.
+Purchase your exam today.